1908 World Series

 The 1908 World Series was the championship series in Major League Baseball for the 1908 season.
-The fifth edition of the World Series, it matched the defending National League champion Chicago Cubs against the American League champion Detroit Tigers in a rematch of the 1907 Series.
+The fifth edition of the World Series, it matched the defending National League (NL) champion Chicago Cubs against the American League (AL) champion Detroit Tigers in a rematch of the 1907 Series.
 In this first-ever rematch of this young event, the Cubs won in five games for their second straight World Series title.